Racing shell: Boat classification

+Other boats, such as the 3x (triple), and 24x (a traveling showboat known as the Stampfli Express) also exist, but are not racing events.

 Steering

 Single, and double sculls are usually steered by the scullers pulling harder on one side or the other.
 In other boats, there is a rudder, controlled by the coxswain, if present, or by one of the crew.
 In the latter case, the rudder cable is attached to the toe of one of his shoes which can pivot about the ball of the foot, moving the cable left or right.
 The bowman may steer since he has the best vision when looking over his shoulder.
 On straighter courses, the strokesman may steer, since he can point the stern of the boat at some landmark at the start of the course.
 On international courses, landmarks for the steersmen, consisting of two aligned poles, may be provided.

 Damage

 The most commonly damaged piece of rowing equipment is the skeg, which is a metal or plastic fin that extends from the bottom of the boat to help maintain stability and to assist in steering.
 This protrusion renders the skeg vulnerable to damage, but it is relatively easy to replace one by gluing in a new one.
 Hull damage is also a concern both for maintaining equipment and for rower safety.
 Hull damage can be caused by submerged logs, poor strapping to trailers, and collisions with other boats, docks, rocks, etc.